From Components to Chemicals to Critical Cleaning

 On a Personal Note

 Kevin is a family man.
-He and his wife Kris have been married over 25 years.
+He and his wife Kris have been married for 25+ years.
 They have four children – Erika, Allison, Teddy and Charlie.
 They also have two German Shorthaired Pointers, Bucky and Beau.
 “I got my first pointer when I was 23,” he recalled.
 “They’re great bird dogs and great family dogs; I just ran my youngest dog Beau in AKC field trials in May.”

 He volunteers at his local parish to help local food pantries, supports their annual parish festival, and various school programs.
 He also has assisted in setting up a local traveling museum for our local veterans before they departed on their “honor flights” to Washington, D.C.